 Pick your curling wand.

 Curling wands are vastly different.
 The dimensions of your curling wand will completely change the result of your curls.
-You additionally have to consider if you want a tapered curling wand (For spiral like curls) or a curling wand with a consistent width.
+You also have to consider if you want a tapered curling wand (For spiral like curls) or a curling wand with a consistent width.

 For smaller sized curls, select a curling wand that has a barrel width of 1 inch or smaller.
 Larger, puffier curls can be made by a barrel width greater than 1 inch.